 I’ve personally made this interview with most of the owners in the projects that have been a little bit smaller where it’s difficult to tell if they have enough money to keep going.

-All of my investments in which the founders have described a healthy bankroll have been successful so far.
+All of my investments which the founders have described as a healthy bankroll have been successful so far.

 How do you use google trends when analyzing cryptocurrencies?

 This is a very basic cryptocurrency research strategy.